Top of main content

 Explore: Types of credit cards

-Why you should check your credit card balance
+Takeaway: Why you should check your credit card balance

-• It helps you pay the outstanding amount on time
+• Pay your outstanding amount on time

-• It may help you make informed purchase decisions
+• Make informed purchase decisions

-• You can spot suspicious or fraudulent transactions
+• Spot suspicious or fraudulent transactions quickly

 HSBC Visa Platinum Credit Card